Great Northern class S-2: Design

-All S-2s were delivered in the Glacier Green paint scheme except for No. 2577, which carried a coat of light grey or aluminum paint on the boiler and cylinder jackets at delivery, most likely for photographic purposes.
-It was eventually repainted to Glacier Green, matching the rest of the class.
+All S-2s were delivered in the "Glacier Park" paint scheme except for No. 2577, which carried a coat of light grey or aluminum paint on the boiler and cylinder jackets at delivery, most likely for photographic purposes.
+It was eventually repainted to Glacier Park, matching the rest of the class.
 All engines came with chrome plated cylinder covers and steam chest heads and by the 1950s, all engines had received the more economical all-black paint scheme.
 The only major rebuilding of the class was the replacement of the original bearings with Timken roller bearings on every axle in 1945.
 Some engines were temporarily converted to burn coal for a period in the late 1930s, with the tender having a capacity of 24 tons of coal.
 Vestibule cabs were added to engine 2577 in the early 1930s and engines 2582, 2586, 2587 and 2588 by the late 1940s.

 Revenue service

 The S-2s spent most of their career pulling the Great Northern's passenger trains, such as the Empire Builder and the Oriental Limited between St. Paul and Seattle (Chicago-St. Paul portion uses Chicago, Burlington & Quincy's mainline), but have also pulled fast mail trains.
 They have also traversed over the famed Marias Pass.
 As a result of their speed and high availability for service, they proved to be reliable locomotives, running up to approximately 20,000 mi a month.
 Initially, nine were assigned to the Montana division for service between Williston, North Dakota and Havre, Montana, and five were assigned to the Spokane division for service between Spokane, Washington and Wenatchee, Washington due to both divisions having long tangents, easy curves and light grades, then in 1931, they were tested in pulling the Empire Builder over the Divide between Havre and Whitefish, Montana.
 The test was a success and all of the S-2s were also assigned to pull the Empire Builder over the Divide, replacing the S-1s in passenger service over the Divide and putting them in freight service.

 By 1949, the Great Northern had dieselised its premier passenger trains and the S-2s were then reassigned to secondary passenger runs and freight service, of which the latter service proved to be rather unsuitable for them due to their passenger locomotive design.
 Retirement started on August 25, 1955 and engines 2577 and 2584 made their last revenue runs in 1956 before being retired a year later.
 By April 1958, all of the S-2s have been retired.